 MAKE SURE YOU ARE PREPARED MENTALLY

 As I mentioned, long-term travel is way different from a short excursion.
-First of all, you will be away from your family and friends for an extended period of time.
-Not only that, most of the time you will be alone, which sucks when you get sick or depressed as you have no one but yourself.
+First of all, you will be away from your family and friends for an extended period.
+Not only that, most of the time, you will be alone, which sucks when you get sick or depressed as you have no one but yourself.
 You also need to be comfortable being uncomfortable.
-When you travel long-term, you will most likely stay in hostels and have no privacy, be tired most of the time, and feel stressed from constant planning and moving.
+When you travel long-term, you will most likely stay in hostels, have no privacy, be tired most of the time, and feel stressed from constant planning and moving.
 Nevertheless, these are hurdles that are easy to overcome, and I assure you, the reward that you will get in the end is priceless.

 SAVE MORE THAN WHAT YOU ANTICIPATED